ENCCS/hpda-python/content/stack.rst

 Array Indexing
 ^^^^^^^^^^^^^^

-Basic indexing is similar to python lists.
+Basic indexing is similar to Python lists.
 Note that advanced indexing creates copies of arrays.

 .. tabs::